pwotedev/pwotedev/README.md

 #### Who Am I?
 I am a fifteen-year-old `Full Stack Developer` from Minnesota (🥶) that loves to develop software, applications, and work and innovate on things that I am passionate in.

 The main tools and languages I use are HTML, CSS, Javascript, NodeJS, Typescript, NextJS, Electron, React, jQuery, Angular, MongoDB, MySQL, Git, Cosmos, Microsoft Azure Cloud Infrastructure, and Amazon AWS.
+I also love exploring the realm of artificial intellegence and machine learning!

 I don't always update this github account, so please make sure to check out my [twitter](https://twitter.com/tamperable) to see what I am up to.